nemocorp/pelican_auto_tweet/README.md

 I use Git to backup my blog.
 After each new blog post, I commit the new file with a commit message that starts with '[POST]'.
 I adapted the script to my own needs, so it get the last commit message, and if the message starts with '[POST]', it tweets it.

+The script gets the title and the URL of the lasts posts directly from the source file.
+If there are many files involved in the commit, every file that is located in `content/` and has a `.md` or `.rst` extension will be considered as one of the lasts posts for which a tweet will be send.

 The tweet message is the title of the post (post variable `Title:`), followed by its URL.
 To construct the URL, the script extract the URL of the site in the `pelicanconf.py` file (variable `SITEURL=`), and append to it the slug of the blog post (variable `Slug:` in the header of the blog post file).

 The tweet sent use the following format :